coq/coq/doc/sphinx/language/core/coinductive.rst

 effective) process of construction, defined in terms of the constructors of the type.

+More information on co-inductive definitions can be found in :cite:`Gimenez95b,Gim98,GimCas05`.

 .. cmd:: CoInductive @inductive_definition {* with @inductive_definition }

    This command introduces a co-inductive type.